isaiahfuller/matched-gg/README.md

 **G4MR** is a powerful, proprietary recommendation engine designed to help gamers discover their next favorite title.

 This repository is a monorepo containing both the frontend and backend components of the web application.
 The frontend is built with React and Vite, while the backend is built with NestJS.
-The landing page is a static site running on Astro.

 ### Stack